-When implementing a performance review system, (including Professional Development Plans for each team member) a self-assessment tool developed by the Professional Support Coordinators Alliance is a useful resource.
+When implementing a performance review system, (including Professional Development Plans for each team member) a Self-assessment Tool developed by ACECQA is a useful resource.
 The tool can be used to establish goals and identify areas for professional development.

 When education and care professionals engage in self-assessment with managers, they’re able to build on strengths, identify areas they would like to develop and celebrate the successes and contributions of all team members.
 Whatever system is used, it’s important the purpose is communicated clearly to staff and they feel empowered and supported in the process.

 Another approach to self-assessment might be regular one-on-one catch ups to discuss current achievements and challenges.
 Meeting regularly ensures the team is supported on an ongoing basis and through periods of change.
 This is especially helpful when teams consist of casual or short term members.
 It can also reduce the sometimes onerous task of undertaking the process annually.

 Additional strategies to self-assessment can be found in our previous article on professional development planning, as well as the OECD Working Paper – Leadership for Quality Early Childhood Education and Care.